Silverthorne’s Studio B Dance Center, Summit County Yoga Project about to open in new Frisco location

 The Studio B Dance Center in Silverthorne is in the process of moving to Frisco, along with the Summit County Yoga Project, which has been operating out of the dance studio.

-The new yoga and dance studio will basically be a single entity with two businesses inside, according to its creators, and both are moving into the new location at 101 Third Ave., Frisco, just off of Main Street.
+The new yoga and dance studio, located at 101 Third Ave., just off of Main Street, will be a single entity with two businesses inside, according to its creators.

-The owners are remodeling the inside of the new dual-purpose studio and expect to start classes on Monday.
+The owners are remodeling the inside and expect to start classes on Monday.

 Lauren Hitchel, a lifelong dancer, and Leslie Lutsch, a certified yogi who has trained internationally, including in India, have teamed up to create the full dance center and yoga studio, offering their clients "the best of both worlds."